MH Wilds

 Exhaust CoatingArrows inflict Stun/Exhaust

-Bow - Attacks & Moves
+Bow - Attacks and Moves

 Basic Controls